dhoerl/DHlibxls/README.md

-# DHlibxls - An ObjectiveC Framework that can read MicroSoft Excel(TM) Files.
+# DHlibxls - An ObjectiveC Framework that can read Microsoft Excel(TM) Files.

+1 March 2020:

+The library is now under management by Evan Miller, on github at this location: https://github.com/libxls/libxls

+Unsure this moment how to build the libary as a submodule, will look at it in the future.

+Somewhat out of date below:

 This Framework is based on the libxls open source project host on sourceforge.net: